↓

 Steinway piano of a man with an imaginary plan

 On February 17, 2000 there was an auction for John Lennon’s Steinway piano.
 But it wasn’t just a Steinway.
 It was also the one he used to compose his song, “Imagine.”
 That vacuous, ridiculous, and delusional dive into nothingness.
-I think … Read the rest
+I think … The rest of the story…

 Posted in music history | Tagged music history, piano player